 So ~9.4 times your mass.
 This is why more massive things are harder to lift.
-The actual answer, measured by humans since the dawn of science, is 9.81 times your mass.
-It’s different than our calculation due to the fact that the Earth doesn’t have the same density everywhere (some of it is water, rock, etc).
-If you divide this by your mass you get the Earth’s acceleration due to gravity, independent of mass:
+The actual answer, measured by high quality experiments, is 9.81 times your mass.
+It’s different than our calculation due to the fact that the Earth doesn’t have the exact same density everywhere (some of it is water, rock, etc).
+If you divide this force by your mass, you get the Earth’s acceleration due to gravity, independent of mass:

 g = 9.81 m/s2

-The Earth and Moon are orbiting a point between them, their center of mass. because the Earth is more massive, the center of mass of the Earth Moon system is inside the Earth, about 1,700 Km from the surface.
+The Earth and Moon are orbiting a point between them, their center of mass.
+Since the Earth is more massive, the center of mass of the Earth-Moon system is inside the Earth, about 1,700 Km below the surface.
 This means the Earth ‘wobbles’ as the Moon orbits.

-So the Earth and Moon are actually in free fall around that Center of Mass.
+The Earth and Moon are actually in free fall around that Center of Mass.
 It’s the same as astronauts in a spaceship orbiting the Earth.
-They are accelerating around the Earth in an ellipse, but without contact forces to push on them, they feel weightless.
-Their net force is the centripetal force, which is the gravitational force.
+They are falling around the Earth in an ellipse, but without a stationary surface to push on them, they feel weightless.
+Their net force is the centripetal force, which is equal to the gravitational force.
 Centripetal force is given by:

 F = m*v2 / r

 You and the Earth are both in free fall around the center of mass.
 But because you are stationary on the Earth, the ground pushes on you and you perceive the Earth’s gravity.

 “But I thought ocean tides happen because of the Moon’s Gravity!”